Evalle/docker-ip/README.md

-####This is a small bash function that can be useful if you want to find all your container's ip addresses.
+####This is a small bash function that can be useful if you want to find all your containers ip addresses.

 ***Instructions:***